2025 MAST30026 Metric and Hilbert Spaces

 Solutions for the first assignment.

-Here is the pdf file for the second assignment, due 12 September at 20:00.
-If you want to write your solutions in LaTeX, here is a macros file and the template file for the second assignment.
+Here is the pdf file for the second assignment, due 19 September at 20:00.

 Solutions for the second assignment.

-Here is the pdf file for the third assignment, due 17 October at 20:00.
-If you want to write your solutions in LaTeX, here is a macros file and the template file for the third assignment.
+Here is the (corrected on 27 September) pdf file for the third assignment, due 17 October at 20:00.

 Special consideration